bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/agent-auth.rst

 Agent Authentication Module Use Case Example
 --------------------------------------------

-A useful example of an authentication implementation could be a SOAP backend.
+A useful example of an authentication implementation could be a SOAP back end.